 Saturday, April 18, 7 p.m.

 The 7th annual music gala will feature the Lycoming College Choirs, Concert Band, and Lycoming College Community Orchestra in a diverse selection of repertoire.
 Admission is free.

 Concert at Noon: Student Ensemble Recital

-This concert will feature our brass, woodwind, and string ensembles in addition to other student led groups who have been coached by music faculty during the semester.
+This recital will feature our brass, woodwind, string, and other student led ensembles who have been coached by music faculty during the semester.
 A variety of instrumental works will be performed.